Neanderthal: Burials and religion

 Neanderthals, probably uncommonly, buried their dead.
 This may explain the abundance of fossil remains.
 The behaviour is not indicative of a religious belief of life after death because it could also have had non-symbolic motivations.
 The dead were buried in simple, shallow graves and pits, but special care seems to have been given to child graves.
 The graves of children and infants, especially, are associated with grave goods such as artefacts and bones.
 Some sites with multiple well-preserved Neanderthal skeletons may represent cemeteries.

 One grave in Shanidar Cave, Iraq, was associated with the pollen of several flowers that may have been in bloom at the time of deposition—yarrow, centaury, ragwort, grape hyacinth, joint pine and hollyhock.
-The medicinal properties of the plants led American archaeologist Ralph Solecki to claim that the man buried was some leader, healer, or shaman, and that "the association of flowers with Neanderthals adds a whole new dimension to our knowledge of his humanness, indicating that he had 'soul.
+The medicinal properties of the plants led American archaeologist Ralph Solecki to claim that the man buried was a leader, healer, or shaman, and that "the association of flowers with Neanderthals adds a whole new dimension to our knowledge of his humanness, indicating that he had 'soul.
 It is also possible the pollen was deposited by a small burrowing rodent after the man's death.

 Neanderthals were once thought to have ritually killed and eaten cave bears or other Neanderthals, but the evidence is circumstantial.
-In 2019, the Finlayson's reported that Neanderthals disproportionately butchered the golden eagle over any bird of prey or corvid species, and speculated that Neanderthals viewed the golden eagle as a symbol of power like some recent modern human societies did.
+In 2019, the Finlaysons reported that Neanderthals disproportionately butchered the golden eagle over any bird of prey or corvid species, and speculated that Neanderthals viewed the golden eagle as a symbol of power like some recent modern human societies did.